rougier/freetype-py/README.rst

 32-Bit vs 64-Bit on Windows
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you are using freetype-py on Windows with a 32-Bit version of python, you
+If you are using freetype-py on Windows with a 32-Bit version of Python, you
 need the 32-Bit version of the Freetype binary.
 The same applies for a 64-Bit
-version of python.
+version of Python.

 Installation on Windows
 ~~~~~~~~~~~~~~~~~~~~~~~